turndealer/remix-bscscan-plugin/docs/index.md

-# Remix Etherscan plugin
+# Remix Bscscan plugin

-The Remix Etherscan plugin allow you to verify smart contracts in Etherscan.
+The Remix Bscscan plugin allow you to verify smart contracts in Bscscan.

 ## Activate